Starlex2p/Alien_invasion_game/README.md

 # Alien_invasion_game
-This is an Alien Invasion game developed as part of a project during my Generation training programme.
+This is an Alien Invasion game developed as part of a long project assigned during my Generation training programme.